 Beyt al Salaam: Our full report

-Beyt al Salaam, previously Beyt al Chai, has recently reopened it's doors (Jan 2014) having changed owners and been completely refurbished.
+Beyt al Salaam, previously Beyt al Chai, changed owners in 2014 and was completely refurbished at the time.

 The Beyt al Salaam is a small boutique hotel which is relaxed and peaceful, and a favourite amongst our travellers.
 The building itself is beautiful, with thick stone walls, large shuttered windows and a grand staircase winding up through the middle.
 Originally built by an Arab merchant, the Beyt al Salaam was a popular meeting place, where people would gather together to drink spiced tea.
 Its name, meaning 'house of peace', is reminiscent of these times, when the ritual of tea drinking and relaxation was a significant part of the Zanzibari culture.

 The hotel only has six en-suite rooms – these are spread over three floors, each with a different name and style.
 The rooms are large and full of character with high ceilings, authentic Zanzibari furniture and vibrant silk fabrics covering the windows and beds.
 One feature of Zanzibari beds is that they are slightly higher off the ground than other beds you might be used to.